asastats/docs/reported-bugs.md

 ### MEDIUM PRIORITY BUGS

+- [ ] In the case of multiple level properties JSON array are shown under NFT
 - [ ] Overlapping text in NFT properties columns
 - [ ] Algofi payed off asset is showing up under "not evaluated"
 - [ ] Open bundle with comma, semicolon and underscore too.